annashipman/annashipman.github.io/_posts/2019-05-17-good-strategy-bad-strategy.md

 ## What strategy is not

-He talks a lot about what is generally described as strategy and explains why it’s not.
+The author talks a lot about what is generally described as strategy and explains why it’s not.
 For example:

 - Ambition is drive and zeal to excel
 - Determination is commitment and grit